A beta for Score Sheets is now available in Board Game Stats.

 Entering scores in a score sheet

 To enter scores, tap a field in the sheet.
 A keyboard will popup that will let you enter numbers.
-You can still add short calculations like 3 + 6 + 2.
-With the arrow buttons next to the keyboard you can quickly jump horizontally to the next player, or vertically to the next score line for the current player.
+You can also add short calculations like 3 + 6 + 2, as usual.
+These will be remembered so you can add to or view them later.

 When you browse back to the main Edit play screen, the total scores are entered for each player.
 These can’t be edited here anymore – tapping a score field will take you back to the score sheet.
 Saving the play will save the scores and all details in the score sheet.